Defense Lawyers Manley & Manley know how to win big cases

 - Other Criminal Defense Cases

 You might feel overwhelmed.
 You may have been told your case is "hopeless."
 You might even feel like you've been convicted by the media.
 Understand that you have legal options.
-Talk to Michael P. Manley today so he can begin helping you with a strategy designed to get results.
+Talk to one of our attorneys today so we can begin helping you with a strategy designed to get results.

-Why should I hire Michigan criminal defense attorney Michael P. Manley?
+Why should I hire Michigan criminal defense attorney Manley & Manley?

-Attorney Manley remains committed to serving people in Flint, where he grew up, and other locations around the state.
-He considers his work more than just a job.
-He's devoted to fighting for justice for the people who need it most.
+Both Michael and Frank remain committed to serving people in Flint, where they grew up, and other locations around the state.
+They consider their work more than just a job.
+They’re devoted to fighting for justice for the people who need it most.

 Frequently asked questions about criminal defense cases